Mangosuthu Buthelezi: Rift with the royal house

-Buthelezi's first term as a cabinet minister was also marked by his estrangement from King Zwelithini and his royal house.
-Observers viewed it as the result of Zwelithini's attempts to distance himself from the IFP, both to reduce his dependence on Zwelithini and to bolster his public status as a true monarch, above party politics.
+Buthelezi's first term as a cabinet minister was also marked by his estrangement from King Goodwill Zwelithini and his royal house.
+Observers viewed it as the result of Zwelithini's attempts to distance himself from the IFP, both to reduce his dependence on Buthelezi and to bolster his public status as a true monarch, above party politics.
 This was partly facilitated by the establishment of the Ingonyama Trust, which had been set up just before the 1994 election as a result of negotiations between the NP and the IFP; it reduced the king's direct financial dependence on the local political authority formerly headed by Buthelezi.
 For the New York Times, the first sign of Zwelithini's desire for increased independence was during the election, when Zwelithini asked the national government to send South African soldiers to replace his palace guard, which was controlled by Buthelezi.
-After the election, Zwelithi's frequent meetings with ANC leaders, including Mandela, were perceived as a snub to Buthelezi.
+After the election, Zwelithini's frequent meetings with ANC leaders, including Mandela, were perceived as a snub to Buthelezi.
 Buthelezi publicly signalled his irritation in a speech in June, boasting of Zwelithini's coronation, "When I came to my maturity there was in fact no real Zulu king...
 I was personally behind all that."
 In subsequent months, he was rarely seen in public with Zwelithini.The tensions came to a head in September 1994, just months after the election.
-When Zwelithini invited Mandela to a traditional Shaka Day commemoration service, Buthelezi was angered that he had not been consulted; IFP supporters stormed the royal place, disrupting a visit by Mandela, and Buthelezi organised a boycott of Zwelithini's annual Reed Dance.
+When Zwelithini invited Mandela to a traditional Shaka Day commemoration service, Buthelezi was angered that he had not been consulted; IFP supporters stormed the royal palace, disrupting a visit by Mandela, and Buthelezi organised a boycott of Zwelithini's annual Reed Dance.
 On 21 September, the royal house announced that Zwelithini would "sever all ties" with Buthelezi and that all Shaka Day ceremonies would be cancelled.
 That weekend, Buthelezi presided over Shaka Day services held without the king for the first time ever; in his speech, he surprised observers by rejecting the concept of a sovereign Zulu state with an executive monarch.